Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: The mean-field game of investment and hedging

 By martingale duality theory, the optimal wealth $X^{\theta^*}=x_t+\int_t^\cdot \theta^* d\widehat{W}$ for the primal exponential utility maximization problem is associated to the minimizer of a dual problem to minimize relative entropy with respect to $d\mathbb{P}^{\xi}:= const\ e^{\alpha \xi} d\mathbb{P}$ over a suitable set of equivalent martingale measures.
 The density of this entropy minimizing martingale measure (w.r.t.\ $\mathbb{P}$) is given by $const \exp\left(-\alpha (X^{\theta^*}_T - \xi )\right)$, see \cite{schweizer2010minimal,fritelliEtal11,becherer03,becherer2006bounded}.

-\begin{proof} We show first that strategy \eqref{ThetaStar} is optimal and then prove uniqueness.
-Optimality is obtained by the familiar martingale optimality principle, just like for continuous Brownian filtrations in \cite{hu2005utility}, in slight adaption of \cite[Thm.4.1]{becherer2006bounded} to the present technically modified setting.
-Because of the comparison with the terminal wealth of the mean-field average in our MFG, a priori one needs unbounded terminal conditions for the characterizing JBSDE.
+\begin{proof}[Proof of \Cref{proposition:BechUnique}] We show at first that strategy \eqref{ThetaStar} is optimal and then prove uniqueness.
+Optimality is obtained by the familiar martingale optimality principle, just like for continuous Brownian filtrations in \cite{hu2005utility}, in slight adaptation of \cite[Thm.4.1]{becherer2006bounded} to the present technically modified setting with jumps.
+Because we compare with the terminal wealth of the mean-field average in our MFG, the characterizing JBSDE requires unbounded terminal conditions a priori.
 Whereas \cite[Thm.4.1]{becherer2006bounded} uses boundedness of $Y$, we are going to argue with BMO-martingales to obtain analogous results.